-To protect our patients, visitors, and team members, you are asked to:
+To protect our patients, visitors, and team members, residents and fellows are asked to:

-- Wear the identification badge at all times while in the facility (with exceptions determined by clinical need, such as while scrubbed into the operating room) - Refrain from altering the badges in any way, including non-approved stickers, tape, or markings - Report a lost or stolen badge immediately to security services, human resources, or Graduate Medical Education (GME).
+- Wear the identification badge at all times while in the facility (with exceptions determined by clinical need, such as while scrubbed into the operating room) above the waist.
+The badge should not be provided to anyone it's your identity. - Refrain from altering the badges in any way, including non-approved stickers, tape, or markings - Report a lost or stolen badge immediately to security services, human resources, or Graduate Medical Education (GME)

-Company Provided Electronic Devices and Cell Phones
+Company-Provided Computers and Cell Phones

-Residents/Fellows will be equipped with an individual electronic mobile devices for use consistent with the program's scope and needs.
+The Sponsoring Institution shall provide residents/fellows with an individual electronic mobile device for use consistent with the program's scope and needs.
 The assigned equipment is the property of the Sponsoring Institution.
-Accordingly, the resident/fellow agrees to use it at all times in accordance with facility policies and return it upon completion of the residency program or other circumstance in which a resident/fellow.
+Accordingly, the resident/fellow agrees to use it at all times in accordance with facility policies and return it upon completion of the residency program or other circumstance in which a resident/fellow leaves the program.
+Sleep/Rest Facilities